cvxgrp/scs/docs/src/install/c.rst

   make

-The CMake build-system exports two CMake targets called :code:`scs::scsdir` and :code:`scs::scsindir` which can be imported using the find_package CMake command and used by calling target_link_libraries as in the following example:
+The CMake build-system exports two CMake targets called :code:`scs::scsdir` and :code:`scs::scsindir` as well as a header file `scs.h` that defines the API.
+The libraries can be imported using the find_package CMake command and used by calling target_link_libraries as in the following example:

 .. code:: bash